Filters

 Regression Analysis

-Regression analysis takes into account a relationship between two or more specific variables.
+Regression analysis takes into account a relationship between two or more specific variables to predict outcomes.
 When there are variations in the conduction of regression analysis, the influence of one or more independent variables is examined on a dependent variable.

 Regression analysis is used to meet determination for seasonality, etc. It is a fast and easy way to get predictions.